php-fig/fig-standards/proposed/psr-1-coding-style-guide/0000-preamble.md

 consideration is not PSR-1 compliant; instead, it is to be recognized as a regrettable but necessary departure from the guide for that one circumstance.

-This guide owes a debt to the Horde project, the PEAR project, and the many other projects from which it originates.
+This guide is derived from commonalities between Horde, PEAR, Solar, Symfony, Zend, and other projects.